revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

      print(i)
 ```

-- i%2==0 is the condition for printing even numbers and i> 3 will take the value of i which is greater then 3 and there is a logical or operator between both the if conditions.
-Therefore when either of the conditions becomes true only than the print statement inside if will executes.
-Hence, we get the final result as 4, 2, 7, 8, and 9.
+- i%2==0 is the condition for printing even numbers and i> 3 will take the value of i which is greater than 3 and there is a logical or operator between both the if conditions.
+Therefore, when either of the conditions becomes true only then the print statement inside if will executes.
+Hence, we get the result as 4, 2, 7, 8, and 9.

 </details>